tdauth/dmdf/README.md

 ### Required Camera Setups <a name="creating_a_new_map_required_camera_setups"></a>
 * gg_cam_class_selection - This camera setup is used for the view of the class selection in the beginning of the game.
 * gg_cam_main_window - This camera setup is used for viewing the main windows of the custom GUI system.

+### Saving the Map <a name="creating_a_new_map_saving_the_map"></a>
+Usually, the map can be saved with the JassNewGenPack or SharpCraft World Editor Extended Bundle.
+If the map cannot be saved with a similar tool, scripts like `src/Scripts/savemaps.bat` or `src/Scripts/savemap_talras_debug.bat` can be used to save it.
+These scripts use exported map scripts for every map and call the JassHelper externally.
+Therefore, the map script which imports the code has to be exported before and must be specified in the script.

 ## Maps <a name="maps"></a>
 All maps are developed with their German version and share the same object data from the file [ObjectData.w3o](./maps/ObjectData.w3o) which is modified in and exported from the map Talras.